Managing PCOS Naturally

 A mostly vegetarian and oestrogen-free diet consisting of whole foods can help with PCOS.
 Load up on leafy green vegetables and bitter foods to help clear excess hormones.
 You may also add a variety of healthy vegetarian fats.

 Choose an alkaline diet with lots of fresh fruit and green leafy vegetables, oily fish, and grains (millet, brown rice, buckwheat).
 Avoid red meat.
 Have fresh lemon juice and apple cider vinegar daily to help alkalise the body.
-Happy Turmeric also assists in lowering or preventing inflammation.

 Stay hydrated.
 Your best options for increasing fluid intake are filtered water and herbal teas.
 Chamomile is a good choice and spearmint is great for reducing high androgen levels.